Video shows Las Vegas police arresting ‘Keffe D’ for murder of Tupac Shakur

 Last Friday, Metro police showed a diagram of the car Davis was in, showing Anderson and a third man, Deandre Smith, sitting in the backseat.
 A South Side Crips gang affiliate testified it was Smith, not Anderson, who killed Shakur, the 8 News Now Investigators first reported.
 Both Anderson and Smith are deceased.

 Davis’ first appearance in court Wednesday was delayed as he did not have a lawyer present.
-The hearing was continued to Thursday, Oct.
+The hearing was continued until Oct.
 19.

 There is no statute of limitations for when prosecutors can file murder charges in Nevada.
 The charge can apply to those who aid or abet in a murder, not just the person accused of pulling the trigger, prosecutors said.